proycon/folia/docs/source/hyperlinks.rst

 hyperlinking method described in this section is of a more text-mark-up or stylistic nature.
 Actual references are usually preferred when applicable.

-Another notion of linking is implemented using FoLiA's *relations* (:ref:`relation_annotatation`).
+Another notion of linking is implemented using FoLiA's *relations* (:ref:`relation_annotation`).
 Relations are actual higher-order annotations that can link anything but it needs not be reflected in the actual text, whereas the hyperlinks described here and the references of :ref:`reference_annotation` do always show in the text.